muksaw/mukulsauhta/README.md

 ### CUDA-Accelerated Vector Calculation
 Implemented a CUDA algorithm in **C** for parallel processing to optimize performance in vector magnitude calculations.

+### Beesbridge LLC Website
+Created and maintained a website for a boutique data engineering company using WordPress.
+Integrated custom HTML and CSS to extend WordPress functionality, ensuring the site’s standout design.

+### Data Observability Tool for Profile and Drift Metrics
+Developed an open-source tool with PySpark to enhance data monitoring by implementing profile and drift metrics that aggregate, reformat, and analyze large incoming datasets incrementally.
+Generated detailed visualizations and dashboards of big data through profiling metrics such as quantile distributions, frequent items, and numerous statistical calculations, which detect data drifts.

+### Data Engineering: Slowly Changing Dimension (SCD) Type 2
+Implemented SCD Type 2 to track historical changes in dimensional data, ensuring full visibility of past data states for reliable analysis.
+Utilized Delta Lake, PySpark, and SQL to efficiently manage records by merging new data with existing datasets and tracking changes using dynamic updates and versioning.

+### TrailManager
+Created a “Trail Manager” tool using Java to analyze and optimize paths between nodes representing campsites or checkpoints in a wilderness setting.
+Applied breadth-first search (BFS) algorithms to find the most efficient routes, reducing travel time and resource consumption.

+### AES Encryption and Decryption (C, Makefile)
+Implemented an encryption and decryption tool using the Advanced Encryption Standard (AES), ensuring secure data transmission and storage.
+Developed the tool in C, optimizing it for performance and large files, with a Makefile for easy compilation and deployment.

 ## Skills
 - **Programming:** Java, Python, C++, SQL, PySpark
 - **Web Development:** HTML, CSS, JavaScript, WordPress